www.britbase.info

 (5) Arnold Gordon Patton (St Johns; 1893-1960) was the Cambridge reserve player (Oxford Chronicle and Reading Gazette - Friday 20 March 1914).

-BCM, April 1914, pps 151-152: "The Universities' Week.—The annual tour of Oxford and Cambridge was this year even more interesting than usual, owing to the excellent record of Oxford, who had defeated every visiting team throughout the season.
+"The Universities' Week.—The annual tour of Oxford and Cambridge was this year even more interesting than usual, owing to the excellent record of Oxford, who had defeated every visiting team throughout the season.
 Unfortunately examination requirements prevented the Oxford contingent from being at full strength until the end of the week and, on actual figures, the Cambridge men did better during the trial matches.
 Still, it was quite evident that the standard of play was considerably higher than the average, and Mr. Amos Burn expressed the opinion that the Universities were stronger than ever before.
 We should not like to say that either of this year's teams was better than the Oxford team in G. E. Wainwright's time, or than the Cambridge teams led by either H. E. Atkins or C. E. C. Tattersall, but we do not think that there has ever before been a University match in which both sides have been so powerful.

-"The trial matches, in which Past and Present play side by side, resulted as follows :
+"The trial matches, in which Past and Present play side by side, resulted as follows:

-Tuesday March 24th – Universities 9½ House of Commons ½
+Tuesday 24 March 1914 Combined Universities 9½-½ House of Commons House of Commons

-[n.b. full results of the above matches may be found in the Oxford Chronicle and Reading Gazette, 27 March 1914, p4.
+n.b. full results of the above matches may be found in the Oxford Chronicle and Reading Gazette, 27 March 1914, p4.
 Note that Edward Lasker appeared for both Hampstead and Metropolitan clubs in these matches.
-Both game scores are available - see below]
+Both game scores are available - see below.

-"The University match was played on Monday, 23rd March, by invitation of the City of London Chess Club, at 7, Grocers' Hall Court, E.C., and among the onlookers were a number who took part in the match in days gone by, including Messrs.
+"The University match was played on Monday, 23rd March [1914], by invitation of the City of London Chess Club, at 7, Grocers' Hall Court, E.C., and among the onlookers were a number who took part in the match in days gone by, including Messrs.
 Tattersall, Stoney, Snowden, Goulding Brown, Greenhalgh, Paice and Foster.
-It was soon seen that the Cambridge men were making a much better show than they did last year, and, Mr. McMahon being early in difficulties, for a long time the match appeared to be in the balance.
+It was soon seen that the Cambridge men were making a much better show than they did last year, and, Mr. MacMahon being early in difficulties, for a long time the match appeared to be in the balance.
 The tide turned, however, as the games progressed, and at the call of time Oxford was leading by 3 to 2, the top and bottom boards being unfinished.
 Mr. Amos Burn, who acted as umpire, found that the position on Board 1 was intricate enough to deserve further investigation, and it was only after long and careful analysis that the result of these two games, and of the match, could be decided.

 "The Oxford team has been largely made what it is by the influence and example of Mr. Russell, whose loss will be greatly felt when he returns to his native air, and the hearty good wishes of all his English chess friends will go with him.
 Mr. MacMahon, though he did not "come off" in the match, made a sensational first appearance in the team in the Metropolitan match, and the game he played against Dr. Schumer is one of the most brilliant tit-bits of over-the-board play seen in London for years [see below].
 Mr. Davies is steadily improving as a match player, and, in spite of health handicap, is now difficult to beat.
 Mr. Carruthers and Mr. Bryan seemed to be a little bit "stale," but they both possess the match-playing temperament.
 Mr. Whatmore has a good record in the University match, but has not quite realised the high expectations we formed of him two years ago.
 Mr. H. M. Smith, the only newcomer in the team, promises well, having a quick sight of the board and admirable enthusiasm.